Metalloid: Near metalloids

 Iodine crystals, showing a metallic lustre.
 Iodine is a semiconductor in the direction of its planes, with a band gap of ~1.3 eV.
 It has an electrical conductivity of 1.7 × 10^{−8} S•cm^{−1} at room temperature.
 This is higher than selenium but lower than boron, the least electrically conducting of the recognised metalloids.
 (Note: The separation between molecules in the layers of iodine (350 pm) is much less than the separation between iodine layers (427 pm; cf. twice the van der Waals radius of 430 pm).
 This is thought to be caused by electronic interactions between the molecules in each layer of iodine, which in turn give rise to its semiconducting properties and shiny appearance.)

 In the periodic table, some of the elements adjacent to the commonly recognised metalloids, although usually classified as either metals or nonmetals, are occasionally referred to as near-metalloids or noted for their metalloidal character.
-To the left of the metal–nonmetal dividing line, such elements include gallium, tin and bismuth.
+To the left of the metal–nonmetal dividing line, such elements include gallium, tin, bismuth, flerovium, moscovium, livermorium, and tennessine.
 They show unusual packing structures, marked covalent chemistry (molecular or polymeric), and amphoterism.
-To the right of the dividing line are carbon, phosphorus, selenium and iodine.
+To the right of the dividing line are carbon, phosphorus, selenium, iodine, and oganesson.
 They exhibit metallic lustre, semiconducting properties (Note: For example: intermediate electrical conductivity; a relatively narrow band gap; light sensitivity.) and bonding or valence bands with delocalized character.
 This applies to their most thermodynamically stable forms under ambient conditions: carbon as graphite; phosphorus as black phosphorus; (Note: White phosphorus is the least stable and most reactive form.
 It is also the most common, industrially important, and easily reproducible allotrope, and for these three reasons is regarded as the standard state of the element.) and selenium as grey selenium.